 One of the fastest-growing sports among older men, walking football is also proving popular with men recovering from cancer treatment and other health issues.
-So our new five-year partnership with the sport's governing body is the perfect match for everyone.
+So our new five-year partnership is the perfect match for everyone.

 Walking football is exactly what the name suggests: football without the running.
 Aimed at the over 50s, it allows people who have loved the sport all their lives to get back to playing again.
 And it’s one of the fastest growing amateur sports.
 So we’re very excited to announce that the Walking Football Association (WFA) has chosen us as their official charity partner in a five-year deal, raising awareness and funds to help us stop prostate cancer killing one man every 45 minutes.